 The only way to satisfy the craving now is to make it myself, working solely from memory of my many lunches there.
 I decided to prep the carrots as ribbons using a vegetable peeler because they cook faster this way, and I like to twirl them with my chopsticks.
 Slice them into thin coins if you prefer, just note they may take longer to cook.

-What makes the pho so intensely flavored is starting with a rich, homemade mushroom stock (get the recipe here).
+What makes this pho-inspired soup so intensely flavored is starting with a rich, homemade mushroom stock (get the recipe here).
 You can use canned vegetable broth to save some time, but just know it won’t have the same deep, rich flavor.
 I’d add a few splashes of soy sauce to the soup, in that case, to add some extra oomph (most packaged stocks skimp on salt to keep the sodium count down on the nutritional analysis).

 Asian Vegetable Noodle Soup